Chef Dennis

 Home » Recipes » Seafood Recipes

-When it comes to stuffed salmon, my salmon stuffed with crabmeat, spinach and cream cheese is an over-the-top delicious and restaurant-style dish you can easily make in your home kitchen.
-Trust me it takes salmon to a whole new level!
+When it comes to stuffed salmon, my crab-stuffed salmon is an over-the-top, delicious restaurant-style dish you can easily make in your home kitchen.
+Trust me, it takes salmon to a whole new level of deliciousness!

 Baked Stuffed Salmon with green beans and potatoes